UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ```

 ### Publisher
-Use the [schema:Publisher] property, referencing a schema:Organization.
+Use the [schema:publisher] property, referencing a [schema:Organization].

 ### Date of publication
 Use the [schema:datePublished] property with a date in ISO 8601 date format.